gaolinorange/Ausdt_stamp/README.md

 ## Goal

-Propose an unsupervised (no need for the shape correspondance between the source shape and target shape) method to transfer the shape deformation between different 3D models.
+Propose an unsupervised (no need for the shape correspondence between the source shape and target shape) method to transfer the shape deformation between different 3D models.

 ## Abstract

 Transferring deformation from a source shape to a target shape is a very useful technique in computer graphics.
 State-of-the-art deformation transfer methods require either point-wise correspondences between source and target shapes, or pairs of deformed source shapes with corresponding deformations.

-In this work, we propose a novel approach to automatic deformation tranfer between two unpaired shape sets without any correspondences.
+In this work, we propose a novel approach to automatic deformation transfer between two unpaired shape sets without any correspondences.

 ## Description

 Given two sets of unpaired shapes, a source shape set S and a target shape set T, as well as a deformed source shape s, our aim is to produce a deformed target shape t which has visually similar deformation as s.
 Shapes in the same set S or T have the same connectivity.
-Many shape datasets satisfy this: they are either obtained by deforming a mesh model, or fitting a template mesh model to deformed shapes.
+Many shape datasets satisfy this: they are either obtained by deforming a mesh model or fitting a template mesh model to deformed shapes.
 We do not assume shapes in S correspond to specific shapes in T, although we assume that S and T provide sufficient coverage of typical deformations of the relevant shapes.
 We learn a deep model with S and T as training examples.
 Once the deep model is trained, a shape t is generated for each input s.

 Experimental results show that our fully automatic method is able to obtain high-quality deformation transfer results with unpaired data sets, comparable or better than existing methods where strict correspondences are required.